Red Maple Flower

 Swedish Trees

 Our favorite band of the week turned out to be my favorite band of last year, despite the fact that I only just discovered them — The Breaks Inc. and their amazing album Hotel Earth.
 Also, belatedly, a couple of tracks from the Chillhop Winter Essentials disc and new music from Mogwai.
-Not to […]
+Not to mention […]

 • The Breaks Inc. – Hotel Earth